PBosc/Boot2Root/writeup1.md

 Oct 5 08:46:01 BornToSecHackMe CRON[7549]: pam_unix(cron:session): session opened for user lmezard by (uid=1040)
 ```
 A user `lmezard` tried mistyped his password `!q\]Ej?*5K5cy*AJ` as a username.
 Now, enter these credentials in the login page.

+Once you're connected, navigte to the user's page and retrieves its email: `laurie@borntosec.net `.

+You can then log into the webmail (`/webmail`), and access the email `DB Access`, where you'll be greated with a root access to the DB: `root` and password `Fg-'kKXBj87E:aJ$`

+Then, connect to the `/phpmyadmin` with these credentials.

 ifconfig -a